wp-plugins/pleasant-viewer/readme.txt

 == Description ==

 Provides the ability to enter Bible and Science and Health citations and publish and share the referenced text.
+Uses [cskit-rb](https://github.com/camertron/cskit-rb) written by Cameron.
+We built this plugin as part of the "Hack Your Church" hackathon at the U.C.
+Berkeley CSO.
+Participants / contributors include Gabriel, Julian, Cameron and James.

 = Shortcodes: =